Preliminary evidence for a virial shock around the Coma galaxy cluster: Summary and discussion

-The SZ signal we find, extending in some parts out to $\psi\simeq 2.3\dgr$ away from the center, agrees with the SZ detections by WMAP\cite{KomatsuEtAl11} and Planck\cite{PlanckComa12}.
-However, the peripheral synchrotron signal coincident with the \gama-rays and with the SZ cutoff was not reported so far.
-The \gama-ray ring and these radio features are much farther out than the $\psi\simeq0.5\dgr$ weak shocks seen in X-ray, radio\cite{BrownRudnick10}, and SZ\cite{PlanckComa12} data.
+The SZ signal we find agrees with the SZ detections by WMAP \citep{KomatsuEtAl11} and Planck \citep{PlanckComa12}.
+Note that the \gama-ray ring and these radio features are much farther out than the $\psi\simeq0.5\dgr$ weak shocks reported in X-ray, radio \citep{BrownRudnick11}, and SZ \citep{PlanckComa12} data.

-Inward of the ring, the VERITAS map shows a $-1.9\sigma$ ($-2.7\sigma$) anti-correlation with the synchrotron map, stronger in the Western region where $\mys=-2.2\sigma$ ($-2.8\sigma$).
-This is evident in the radio halo and radio relic, which appear underluminous in \gama-rays (Figure \ref{fig:CompositeVERsyn}).
-Such a signal was predicted in models where relativistic electrons are injected into the ICM continuously, in both strongly and weakly magnetized regions which consequently appear radio bright/\gama-ray faint and vice versa.
-While the present signal is weak and requires confirmation, it is consistent with analytic estimates.
-The extent of the anti-correlation and its magnitude support secondary electron injection by collisions of cosmic-ray protons with the ambient nucleons, and favor a homogeneous CR distribution.